tobek/headsoak/notes.md

 ##### now

-- alert on recipient "blah wants to share blah with you"
+- consistent styles for shared tags
+- grey out read-only

+##### soon

+- "don't as me again for [user]" response to request (which means we need notifications...)
+- specify in share request that it's read-only/one-way
-    - when you login: 'USER has shared their tag "TAGNAME" with you [as read-only]OR[and invited you to edit].' a [more info] link expands to: 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
+    - 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
 You can modify (add your own tags, set to private, etc.) shared notes as normal.'
-        - Accept
-        - Accept all sharing offers from USER
-        - Decline
-- consistent styles

-##### soon

 - on init share stuff, don't tagupdated and sync to firebase if nothing changed
 - @name system tag
 - ability to select single note to share (essentially adding that system tag)